albertkawmi/albertkawmi.github.io/_posts/2015-04-27-useful-bash-commands.md

 ```
 history | grep test.txt
 ```
 `history` will list your most recent terminal commands.
-Piping `|` this to `grep` will filter those commands that match, in this case that contain `ssh`.
+Piping `|` this to `grep` will filter those commands that match, in this case that contain `test.txt`.

 Matching commands will be preceded by an ID number like `509 touch test.txt` and you can run this command again by typing an exclamation mark followed by the ID, in this case `!509`.